 Textbook treatments of molecular adsorption on solid surfaces tend to describe just two possible scenarios: one in which the molecule remains intact upon adsorption, and the other in which the molecule dissociates (partially or wholly) with all products becoming bound to the surface (however briefly).
 A third possibility does exist, however, albeit far less frequently encountered, in which only one fragment of a dissociating molecule becomes bound to the surface, with its complement departing promptly back into the medium from which it originated.
-An archetypal example of this third class of adsorption may be found in the interaction of molecular fluorine (F_2) on the Si{001} surface, as predicted by the molecular dynamics simulations of Carter et al.1-4 and confirmed by the supersonic molecular beam experiments of Li et al.5 Here, in a substantial fraction of adsorption events, a single fluorine atom will be abstracted from the molecule to adsorb at the surface, with the remaining isolated fluorine atom ejected back into the space above.
+An archetypal example of this third class of adsorption may be found in the interaction of molecular fluorine (F2) on the Si{001} surface, as predicted by the molecular dynamics simulations of Carter $et \ al^{1-4}$ and confirmed by the supersonic molecular beam experiments of Li et al^5 .
+Here, in a substantial fraction of adsorption events, a single fluorine atom will be abstracted from the molecule to adsorb at the surface, with the remaining isolated fluorine atom ejected back into the space above.
 Precisely how frequently this occurs, in comparison with events where both atoms bind to the surface, is a matter of some discrepancy between theory and experiment.
-Nevertheless, an insightful discussion of the relevant kinetics was subsequently provided by Sholl,6 and a detailed kinetic model was proposed by Tate and coworkers.^{7,8}
+Nevertheless, an insightful discussion of the relevant kinetics was subsequently provided by Sholl6, and a detailed kinetic model was proposed by Tate et $al^{7,8}$.

 The matter is of more than purely academic importance, it should be said, having some passing relevance to the semiconductor industry.
 In one form or another, fluorine and fluorine-containing compounds are often used in the processing of silicon for device applications.
-For example, treatment with hydrofluoric acid (HF in aqueous solution) is used to remove layers of silicon oxide (SiO2), leaving behind a hydrogen-passivated silicon surface.9 On the other hand, treatment with atomic fluorine (in either plasma or gaseous state) can abstract hydrogen from a passivated surface10 and even etch into the silicon substrate itself via a process that liberates SiF_x (x = 2-4) species into the gas phase.11-19 Similar processes occur too on the surfaces of silicon compounds, such as SiO2, Si3N4, and SiC,^{20,21} and much insightful discussion of the wider field may be found in recent review articles by Kanarik et al.22 and by Rahman and Runyon.23 lower (room temperature) rate than does the atomic species. $^{26-33}$ Moreover, in recent years, molecular fluorine (at elevated temperature) has been shown to be an extremely efficient alternative to greenhouse gases such as NF3 or SF6 for the purposes of cleaning silicon deposits from the walls of chemical vapor deposition (CVD) or atomic layer deposition (ALD) chambers.34
+For example, treatment with hydrofluoric acid (HF in aqueous solution) is used to remove layers of silicon oxide (SiO2) leaving behind a hydrogen-passivated silicon surface9.
+On the other hand, treatment with atomic fluorine (in either plasma or gaseous state) can abstract hydrogen from a passivated surface10 and even etch into the silicon substrate itself via a process that liberates SiF_x (x = 2-4) species into the gas phase11-19.
+Similar processes occur too on the surfaces of silicon compounds, such as SiO_2 , Si_3N_4 , and $SiC^{20,21}$, and much insightful discussion of the wider field may be found in recent review articles by Kanarik et al^{22} and by Rahman and Runyon23.

-In contrast, molecular fluorine has not traditionally been widely employed for processing within the semiconductor industry, but exposure to gaseous F_2 has been utilized in the context of basic research as a means to produce fluorinated surfaces for study purposes.^{24,25} It has also been noted that the molecular species will indeed etch silicon, albeit at a rather
+In contrast, molecular fluorine has not traditionally been widely employed for processing within the semiconductor industry, but exposure to gaseous F_2 has been utilised in the context of basic research as a means to produce fluorinated surfaces for study purposes^{24,25}.